The topology, geometry, and angular momentum of cold plasma waves: Angular momentum eigenmodes, spin-weighted spherical harmonics, and the nonexistence of SAM and OAM operators

 We now consider the following question: what are the eigenmodes of the angular momentum operator for plasma waves?
 The angular momentum operator $\mbf{J}$ is the generator of the rotational symmetry, so we will restrict our focus to the symmetry group $\SO(3)$.
 It is helpful to first separate the radial and angular variations in momentum space since only the latter is important for studying the angular momentum: (\cite{Reed1975}, p.
 160)

-Here, $L^2(\Real^+)$ is the space of square-integrable functions of the radial coordinate $|\kvec|$ with respect to the measure $|\kvec|^2d|\kvec|$ and $\gamma_h|_{S^2}$ is the bundle of monochromatic waves obtained from $\zeta$ by restricting the base manifold $\pspace$ to the unit sphere $S^2$ in momentum space.
+Here, $L^2(\Real^+)$ is the space of square-integrable functions of the radial coordinate $|\kvec|$ with respect to the measure $|\kvec|^2d|\kvec|$ and $\zeta_h|_{S^2}$ is the bundle of monochromatic waves obtained from $\zeta$ by restricting the base manifold $\pspace$ to the unit sphere $S^2$ in momentum space.
 This expresses the fact that any field configuration $\mbf{E}_h(\kvec) \in \zeta_h$ can be written as a sum of terms of the form $E(|\kvec|){\mbf{\alpha}}_h(\khat)$ where $\mbf{\alpha}_h \in L^2(\zeta_h|_{S^2})$.
 The angular momentum operator $\mbf{J}$ only acts nontrivially on $L^2(\zeta|_{S^2})$ since $|\kvec|$ is invariant under rotations.

-The Hilbert space $\Gamma(\zeta_h|_{S^2})$ is an infinite dimensional unitary representation of $\SO(3)$ for $h = 0,\pm1$.
-Since the UIRs of $\SO(3)$ are all finite dimensional, as is true of any compact group (cf. \cite{Johnson1976}, Theorem 3.9), $\Gamma(\zeta_{h}|_{S^2})$ must decompose into an infinite number of UIRs.
-The (non-projective) vector space UIRs of $\SO(3)$ are classified by the nonnegative integers $n$ and have dimensional $2n+1$; this follows from the usual ladder operator argument \cite{Hall2013}.
+The Hilbert space $\Gamma(\zeta_h|_{S^2})$ is an infinite-dimensional unitary representation of $\SO(3)$ for $h = 0,\pm1$.
+Since the UIRs of $\SO(3)$ are all finite-dimensional, as is true of any compact group (cf. \cite{Johnson1976}, Theorem 3.9), $\Gamma(\zeta_{h}|_{S^2})$ must decompose into an infinite number of UIRs.
+The (non-projective) vector space UIRs of $\SO(3)$ are classified by the nonnegative integers $n$ and have dimension $2n+1$; this follows from the usual ladder operator argument \cite{Hall2013}.
 This means that there must exist multiplets of monochromatic field configurations $\mbf{E}_{hjm}(\khat)$ which are closed under rotations, where $h$ and $j$ label a multiplet and $m$ spans all integers between $-j$ and $j$.
-That is, if $R$ is rotation, then $\tilde{\Sigma}_R\mbf{E}_{hjm}$ is a linear combination of the $\mbf{E}_{hjm'}$ for $|m'|\leq j$.
+That is, if $R$ is a rotation, then $\tilde{\Sigma}_R\mbf{E}_{hjm}$ is a linear combination of the $\mbf{E}_{hjm'}$ for $|m'|\leq j$.
 Indeed, by the representation theory of $\SO(3)$, these multiplets solve the equations

 where $J_\pm = J_1 \pm iJ_2$ and $J^2 = J_1^2 + J^2_2 + J^2_3$.
-Note that if $\mbf{E}_{hjm}$ were a scalar function rather than a section of a vector bundle, then these equations would be equivalent to the angular equation for eigenfunctions of the hydrogen atom, which are solved by the ordinary spherical harmonics.
+Note that if $\mbf{E}_{hjm}$ were a scalar function rather than a section of a vector bundle, then these equations would be equivalent to the angular part of the time-independent Schrödinger equation, which is solved by the ordinary spherical harmonics.
 In fact, this is precisely the solution for Langmuir waves since such waves are effectively scalar.
 Indeed, if we fix $h=0$, then we can write $\mbf{E}_{0jm}(\khat) = E_{0jm}(\khat)\khat$.
 Since the vector field $\khat$ is invariant under all rotations, it follows that $J_a \khat = 0$ for any $a$.
 Thus,

 where